Rediscovering the center

 by Patrick Lafferty

-Russell Melancon has lived for years in Butte La Rose, LA, which happens to sit smack dab in the middle of a flood plain of the Mississippi River.
-With the Mississippi swollen by torrential rains, as you've heard the last few weeks, the Army Corps of Engineers finally agreed to open some of Louisiana's spillways to relieve the pressure on the mighty river.
-As a result, flood plains like the one Melancon lives on would become inundated, swamping everything in the vicinity.
+Russell Melancon lives in Butte La Rose, La., which happens to sit smack dab in the middle of a flood plain of the Mississippi River.
+When the Mississippi wells from torrential rains, some of Louisiana's spillways are opened to relieve the pressure on the mighty river.
+As a result, flood plains like the one Melancon lives on become inundated, swamping everything in the vicinity.

 Asked why he chose to live, of all places, in a flood plain knowing it would likely one day suffer this fate, Melancon offered an almost oracular reply: "Why you are here is something you never even think about.
 You are this place."
 To him the question was irrelevant, no matter its logic.
 He'd been so long in those backwater climes—been so shaped by that place—he just didn't muse about his reasons or purposes for living there.
 He just was there, and he could not think of himself as anything but a resident of Butte La Rose, LA—flood plain or no flood plain.
 He so identified with the place, he simply was this place.